Skip to content

 How TestedSignals Fits In

 TestedSignals is built around comparing strategies, broker setup, and live performance context before connecting.
-You can start from the strategies page, read the copytrading guide, and review the risk disclaimer before deciding whether any strategy fits your account.
+You can start from the strategies page and review the risk disclaimer before deciding whether any strategy fits your account.

 Strategies such as Mix Safe Strategy VT Markets, Swing Trading + Gold Breakout, and Scalping + Gold Grid are not interchangeable.
 They differ by instrument, style, broker, and risk level.
 Compare them as different risk profiles, not as a leaderboard.